coralproject/talk/README.md

 }
 ```

-Restarting Talk will be needed.
+Restarting Coral will be needed.
 Navigate to http://localhost:9000, click the
 "Monitor" tab.
 New emails received on this screen.

 #### Design Language System (UI Components)